MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 ---
 # Connector Version Release History

 Connectors link specific connected data sources to Microsoft Identity Manager (MIM) and Azure AD Connect.
 (In Forefront Identity Manager, connectors were known as management agents.)
-Many of the connectors, such as connectors to provision users into Active Directory, are delivered as part of the MIM Synchronization Service installation, and the installation package of Azure AD Connect.
+Many of the connectors, such as connectors to provision users into Active Directory, are delivered as part of the MIM Synchronization Service installation and the installation package of Azure AD Connect.
 In addition, more connectors, such as to third-party directory servers, are shipped as a separate download so they can be more frequently updated to add support for connecting to MIM updated versions of third-party target systems.

 > [!NOTE]
 > This topic is primarily on FIM and MIM Connectors only.
 Unless explicitly called out below, these Connectors are not supported for install on Azure AD Connect.
 Released Connectors are preinstalled on Azure AD Connect when upgrading to specified Build.